 I finished Rule of Rose last night, and I have some very mixed reactions.
 (One plot spoiler to follow)

 First off, despite what the various ads and previews would have you believe, RoR is not nearly as controversial as it sounds.
 Yes, it involves a society of young girls (the Aristocrat Club) and their mis-treatment of the main character Jennifer.
 There is no sexual content however, and the other torments she suffers would barely register on a Silent Hill or Resident Evil scale.
-A dead rat is about as gruesome as anything every gets.
+A dead rat is about as gruesome as anything ever gets.

 The story itself is very cryptic and ultimately remains that way to the end.
 There are very few characters, all of whom remain drastically under-developed throughout the story.
 The girls remain two-dimensional: the brainy one, the fat one, the pretty one, the quiet one, the sick one, etc. The other two or three grown-ups are hardly worth mentioning, aside from the fact that they are the main bad guys.